gar1t/2015-10-09-citycode/slides.md

 ## Unikernel

 - Operating system + your app as one!
-- Only the code needed
+- Runs on bare metal or hypervisor
-- Single process
+- Contains only what's used
-- Single address space
+- Single process and address space

 ---